engrBassel/css-animation/README.md

-# css-animation
+# CSS Animation
-This repo contains an application of css animations
+- This repo contains an application of css animations